List of 29 states of India

 Southern States of India

-History of Indian states and their capitals
+History of Indian States and Their Capitals

 Pre-Independence Era:

-• Princely States: Before India’s independence in 1947, the Indian subcontinent was a mosaic of princely states, each with its own ruler and capital.
+• Princely States: Before India’s independence in 1947, the Indian subcontinent was a mosaic of princely states, each with its ruler and capital.
 These states varied greatly in size and power.

 Post-Independence: